Paying for College

 A enrollment deposit is required for first year students entering in the fall and spring.
 The deposit will be applied to fees when the student completes registration.
 The amount, date due, and refund policy are specified in the orientation brochure, which is sent to each new freshman prior to the Summer Orientation session.

-A $75 room deposit/advance payment is required for all students applying for housing.
+A $75 room deposit/advance payment is required for all continuing students applying for housing.
 The deposit is in addition to the room fees and is intended to serve as a reservation deposit for the contract.
 The money is held in escrow and applied to second semester fees.
 If the student does not complete the contract for the full academic year, the deposit is forfeited.
-If the contract is for a new student, the deposit will be refunded if the Housing and Residence Life Office receives a written request from the student before May 1 of the preceding year.
 Returning students will have their advance deposits refunded if the Housing and Residence Life Office receives a written request from the student before May 1 of the preceding academic year.
 Those students who voluntarily cancel their contracts after these dates shall forfeit the deposit.

 Financial Aid

 The University of Wisconsin-Eau Claire offers financial assistance through scholarships, grants, loans, and student work experience.
 The majority of this assistance is awarded based on financial need.
-There are, however, resources available through scholarships, unsubsidized loans, and student employment for students who do not qualify for need-based aid.
+There are, however, resources available through scholarships, student employment and private education loans for students who do not qualify for need-based aid.

 Financial need is based on the student’s educational expenses and the contribution that is calculated using the financial information provided on the Free Application for Federal Student Aid (FAFSA).
 For detailed information on financial aid, visit the UW-Eau Claire Financial Aid website.